CanadaDevOpsCommunity2025/CanadaDevOpsCommunity2025/README.md

  ✅ Explore how GenAI can transform DevOps practices
  ✅ Network with Canada’s DevOps Community of Practice, legendary John Willis and many more

-Stay tuned for more details on registration, agenda, and event updates—watch this repo and join our [Slack](#)!
+Stay tuned for more details on registration, agenda, and event updates—watch this repo and follow us on Linkedin!

 ---